-If the suspension exceeds two months, the beneficiary may request the JU if the suspension will continue.
+If the suspension exceeds two months, the coordinator may request the JU if the suspension will continue.

-If the payment deadline has been suspended due to the non-compliance of the technical or financial reports (see Article 20) and the revised report or statement is not submitted or was submitted but is also rejected, the JU may also terminate the Agreement (see Article 50.3.1(1)).
+If the payment deadline has been suspended due to the non-compliance of the technical or financial reports (see Article 20) and the revised report or statement is not submitted or was submitted but is also rejected, the JU may also terminate the Agreement or the participation of the beneficiary (see Article 50.3.1(1)).